 Causes Of TMD

 You might hear that the causes of TMD are unknown - that’s not entirely true.
 The reality is that there are a number of different things that can cause and aggravate TMD.
 Bruxism, the medical term for teeth grinding and clenching, is often a contributing factor to TMDs.
 There are a lot of different causes for bruxism, from misaligned teeth (called malocclusion) to stress.
-Stress seems to be a factor in TMDs, but it’s unknown whether or not TMDs cause stress or stress causes TMDs - it may well be a vicious circle.
+Stress seems to be one of the contributing factors in TMDs, but it’s unknown whether or not TMDs cause stress or stress causes TMDs - it may well be a vicious circle.
 To determine what factors may be causing your TMD, give us a call.

-Some TMDs are caused by external factors like sports injuries or car accidents.
+Some TMDs are caused by trauma like sports injuries or car accidents.
 In the case of any kind of mouth or neck injury, give us a call right away; we’re available for emergency dental treatments and we’ll find the best way of preserving your oral health post-injury.

 Treatments For TMD

 There are a lot of ways you can reduce the symptoms of your TMD at home.
-You can apply a cold or warm compress to the areas of your face that are sore and carefully massage your jaw muscles.
-When using a cold compress, remember to cover it with a towel; direct skin contact with a very cold surface can cause damage to your skin.
+For pain relief you can apply a cold or warm compress to the areas of your face that are sore and carefully massage your jaw muscles to reduce swelling.
+When using a cold compress to alleviate pain, remember to cover it with a towel; direct skin contact with a very cold surface can cause damage to your skin.
 There are also a number of TMD-related exercises you can try in order to relieve symptoms.
 Massage therapy, physiotherapy, chiropractic, and acupuncture are some of the other medical disciplines we involve and collaborate with to treat TMD.

 Given the relationship between stress and TMD, you may also try a number of stress-relieving exercises in order to improve your symptoms as well as working on neck posture.
 You can talk to us for some suggestions to help you manage your stress.
 You may also consider adjusting how you hold your mouth; we can help you develop the right techniques to avoid clenching during the day.